-Many Monrovia and Duarte patients realize that their teeth come in at different times.
+Many Monrovia patients realize that their teeth come in at different times.
 Starting when you’re around six months old, your baby teeth start to come in.
 What many patients don’t realize is that your wisdom teeth, or third molars, may come in anytime from about 18 to 25 years old.

 The trouble with wisdom teeth is that most people no longer need them.
 In fact, they crowd other teeth in your mouth and can lead to problems that are painful and affect how your smile looks.

 Some people never get their wisdom teeth.
 For others, only a few wisdom teeth will come in.
 An unlucky few will have all four wisdom teeth erupt, although not necessarily at the same time.
 The symptoms that indicate your wisdom teeth are coming in are:

 If you have one or more of the symptoms above, particularly swelling, pain, and bleeding, you should come in for a dental examination.
 While the problem might be unrelated to your wisdom teeth, it’s better to come in sooner rather than later to avoid the possibility of pain and more extensive treatment.

 Every patient that comes into our practice in the Monrovia area will receive digital X-rays to find out the how the wisdom teeth are growing.
 This will influence the approach to your surgery and give Dr. Q a better understanding of your dental anatomy.
 Before any surgical procedure is performed, Dr. Q will spend time:

 All procedures are performed at our office in the Monrovia area, which is equipped with the latest dental technology and designed to provide you with the most comfortable experience possible.

 Technically, patients would only need to have local anesthesia to avoid pain during their procedure.
 However, most Monrovia patients that come to our practice are nervous and prefer additional anesthesia options to relax.
 We encourage patients to consider two options to help them handle any anxiety or nervousness they have about the procedure: